melodyyangaws/sql-based-etl/README.md

-## Submit a Spark job via command line:
+## Submit a Spark job via command line

 We have included a second manifest file and a Jupyter notebook, as an example of a complex Spark job to solve a real-world data problem.
 Let's submit it via a commmand line this time.
 <details>